NewMaxT/vitalsMonitor/README.md

 # ECG, SpO2, Blood Pressure and Respiratory Rate monitoring software

 Reliable C++ Software that can monitor and save data locally of you vitals constants.
-For security purposes, the software will only be able to read selected, wireless sensors hardware (e.g. Polar H10) ()
+For security purposes, the software will only be able to read selected wireless sensors hardware (e.g. Polar H10)

+Built with SDL2, C++ and Visual Compiler

 ## Repo Structure :open_file_folder: